lauid/lauid/README.md

 ### Hi there 👋

+- 🌱 I like coding
+- ⚡I am from ShangHai, China
+- 📫 You can contact me by email

 <!--
 **lauid/lauid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.